Rotorua World War II veterans, aged 98 and 103, meet 75 years after fighting together

-Seventy-six years ago, four hours after sunset, 900 guns opening fire illuminated by El Alamein's skies.
+Seventy-six years ago, four hours after sunset, 900 guns opening fire illuminated El Alamein's skies.

 Eddie Smith, 21, spent the next 11 days relaying messages and ferrying necessities to and from his comrades on the front line, while John Woods, 26, fed ammunition into 25-pound guns behind the fighting troops.